devsecopsbiz/cookbook/README.md

     ![](img/AzureDevOpsLab-Builds-01.png)

     ### WhiteSource Bolt Build
-    1. Under *New*, select *Import a pipeline* to import a precooked pipeline to build the recently imported repo:
+    1. Under *New*, select *Import a pipeline* to import a precooked pipeline to build the recently imported repository:

         ![](img/AzureDevOpsLab-Builds-02.png)